acebot712/the-nothing-app/docs/infra/SUPABASE_SETUP.md

 The following functions are implemented to interact with Supabase:

-- `getLeaderboard()` - Fetches the leaderboard entries sorted by purchase amount
+- `getLeaderboard()` - Fetches the leaderboard entries sorted by purchase amoun
 - `saveUser(user)` - Saves a new user to the database or updates an existing one
 - `getInviteCode(code)` - Validates an invitation code
 - `markInviteCodeAsUsed(code, userId)` - Marks an invitation code as used